-A bridal showcase placed 3 smaller ads throughout the magazine - each with a different main image and each showcasing a different aspect of the show.
-The ads were designed similarly with a consistent layout, but with different feature image (in this case, flowers) and different information.
+A bridal showcase placed three smaller ads throughout the magazine - each with a different main image and each showcasing a different aspect of the show.
+The ads were designed similarly with a consistent layout, but with different feature images (in this case, flowers) and different information.

-Sometimes, a series of smaller ads has more impact than a single full page.
+Sometimes, a series of smaller ads have more impact than a single full page.
 Strategic size and placement offer a difference that readers notice and remember.

-A landscaping business placed 3 consecutive ⅓ -vertical ads on the outside edge of a right-hand-read, so that when you turned the page, your hand landed on 3 beautiful images of flowers...just in time for spring planting.
+A landscaping business placed three consecutive ⅓ -vertical ads on the outside edge of a right-hand-read so that when you turned the page, your hand landed on 3 beautiful images of flowers...just in time for spring planting.

 A quick lube for automobiles ran a series of ads, each offering a travel tip for summer vacation.
 Each ad was branded similarly, but each ad gave the reader a reason to stop and read the information.
 The result?
-3x the recall as previous ad campaigns.
+Three times the recall of previous ad campaigns.

-A medical practice ran a campaign where each of the 3 ads in a monthly issue had a completely different focus.
-One was a “regular” full page ad promoting their services.
-Another ad was a full page employee profile introducing that staff member to the reader.
-The 3rd ad was a full page “advertorial” - an article they’d written designed to look similar to the magazine’s regular editorial, written by a different doctor each month.
+A medical practice ran a campaign where each of the three ads in a monthly issue had a completely different focus.
+One was a “regular” full-page ad promoting their services.
+Another ad was a full-page employee profile introducing that staff member to the reader.
+The third ad was a full-page “advertorial” - an article they’d written designed to look similar to the magazine’s regular editorial, written by a different doctor each month.
 It shared helpful information that educated the reader and positioned the team as trusted professionals.
 Different ads, each with a completely different look and purpose...and it worked.

 When you have a lot of information to share or a lot of different products to feature, don’t try to cram it all in one ad.
 The most effective magazine ads focus on a single product or service, and when you’ve got more to say...place more ads!

-A jewelry store was running a promotion on engagement rings,and promoting their diamond exchange program AND celebrating a brand new product line featuring high-end pre-owned handbags.
-3 distinct products to promote and WAY too much information for a single ad.
-3 separate ads, one for each product, made the most sense...and generated the best results.
+A jewelry store was running a promotion on engagement rings, promoting their diamond exchange program, AND celebrating a brand new product line featuring high-end pre-owned handbags.
+Three distinct products to promote and WAY too much information for a single ad.
+Three separate ads, one for each product, made the most sense...and generated the best results.